Basic Data Management in the de.NBI Cloud

 Add 30000 to this number (in this example this would be the number 30051).
 This will be the port that you will be using for the ssh connection.

-1. In the guacamole environment open a terminal (or use any running terminal session) and type the following command:
+1. In the Guacamole environment, open a terminal (or use any running terminal session) and type the following command:

 Note: You need to replace YOUR_PORT with the actual port number you got in the step above!